Updated May 2016 to reflect current pricing and plan names. Other details remain the same, and over three years later, I’m still using Crashplan.

 I experimented with other free cloud storage services like Skydrive, but found it to be slow and limited, and I even wrote a script to sync my photos with a folder on my web server, which worked quite well – when I remembered to run it.

 A couple of months ago, I finally decided it was time to get serious about it all.
-After much research and trialling some worthy contenders like Mozy and Carbonite, I ended up signing up for a two year subscription with Crashplan.
+After much research and trialling some worthy contenders like Mozy and Carbonite, I ended up signing up for a one year subscription with Crashplan.

 Crashplan is primarily a desktop application that runs on Windows, Mac and some Unix variants.
 The basic version is free, allowing you to send files to a removable drive and, via the internet, any other computer running the same software.